Geckos and chemistry

 Scientists know that geckos use specialised toepads to adhere to surfaces.
 These toepads consist of fine hair, called setae, which are tipped with nanometer-sized platelets which make the final contact to the surface.

 In other words, the geometry of gecko feet is well-known.
 Nevertheless, the surface chemistry of the platelets – the actual contact points – is still unknown territory.
-Thus, PhD Mette Heidemann Rasmussen, Associate Professor Tobias Weidner and the rest of the team decided to study this further: What atoms and molecules come together when geckos stick to surfaces?
+Thus, PhD Mette Heidemann Rasmussen, Associate Professor Tobias Weidner and the rest of their team decided to study this further: What atoms and molecules come together when geckos stick to surfaces?
 What molecules are found at the outermost surface of gecko feet?

 Our lack of understanding of this atomic structure is explained by the difficulty to identify the outermost layer of molecules in the presence of many other molecules close to the toepad surface.
 But the scientists found a way to single out these surface molecules by using a newly developed chemical microscope, which identifies the chemical properties of surfaces.
 From the data, the team was able to map the surface chemistry of the toepad tissue and identify proteins and lipids as the main components of the platelets.
 The lipids coat the proteins and may help hydrate the protein structure, promoting the adhesive properties.